WalkTheEarth/WalkTheEarth/README.md

 ### Hi, I'm WalkTheEarth.

-Developer of command-line tools and playful demos.
+Developer of command-line tools and fun demos.

 Check out "PyQuake-cli" to shake up USGS data, or "Ratlocker" for a (harmless) taste of ransomware.